Circular dichroism in high-order harmonic generation: Heralding topological phases and transitions in Chern insulators: Introduction

-HHG was first proposed for the detection of molecular structure and orbitals in the seminal work of Itatani et al.~\cite{Itatani2004}.
-In HHG an ultrashort (5-50 fs) intense mid-infrared (MIR) laser pulse causes partial ionization of an electron in an atom/molecule.
-The resulting electronic wave packet is accelerated in the laser field, returns to the parent ion and recombines there, producing high-order harmonics~\cite{Corkum1993,Lewenstein1994}.
-The efficiency of this process depends directly on the atomic or molecular orbital that the electron leaves and recombines with, and the electronic and molecular structure of the target can similarly be probed by the re-scattered electron via laser-induced electron diffraction~\cite{Zuo1996,JensScience}.
+HHG is a highly non-perturbative process in which a material medium (which may be an atom, molecule or solid) is driven by an intense laser field, producing { extreme ultraviolet (XUV)} photons as harmonics of the driving frequency.
+The XUV emission can carry information about the structure and dynamics of the medium, as first proposed for molecules by Itatani et al.~\cite{Itatani2004} (for a recent review of various processes in strong laser fields, see Ref.~\cite{Symphony2019}).~In HHG, an ultrashort (5-50 fs) intense mid-infrared (MIR) laser pulse causes partial ionization of an electron in an atom or molecule; the resulting electronic wave packet is accelerated in the laser field, returns to and recombines with the parent ion, producing high-order harmonics~\cite{Corkum1993, Lewenstein1994}.
+The efficiency of this process depends directly on the atomic or molecular orbital that the electron leaves and recombines with.~The electronic and molecular structure of the target can similarly be probed by the re-scattered electron (without recombination) via laser-induced electron diffraction~\cite{Zuo1996, JensScience}.

 In the last few years, the subject of HHG from solid-state targets has attracted considerable attention~\cite{GhimireNatPhy2011, VampaJPB2017, EOsikaPRX2017}.
-In particular, Vampa and coworkers have studied experimentally the role of intra-band and inter-band currents in ZnO, and use HHG to characterize structural information such as the energy dispersions~\cite{VampaNat2015, VampaPRB2015, VampaPRL2015} from their nontrivial coupling~\cite{GoldePRB2008} where inter-band governed the emission.
-However, depending on material structure Golde {\it et al.}~\cite{GoldePRB2008} also showed the intra-band mechanism might govern over inter-band.
-Additionally, some recent work has also developed real-space approaches that discard the band-structure picture, at least in some regimes~\cite{Lakhotia2018}.
-The later shows inter- and intra-band mechanisms can not trivially be disentangled and are of intense discussion for ultrafast sciences.
-Generally, existing studies have dealt with standard materials, where the topology does not play a role.
-However, Berry-phase effects have been explored in topologically-trivial materials, through experimental studies of HHG in atomically-thin semiconductors~\cite{Liu2017} and in quasi-2D models~\cite{Luu2018}, where the sensitivity of harmonic emission to symmetry breaking (specifically, the breaking of inversion symmetry in monolayer MoS$_2$ and $\alpha$-quartz) is shown via the appearance of even harmonics.
+In particular, Vampa and co-workers investigated the role of intra-band and inter-band currents in ZnO experimentally, employing HHG to characterize structural information such as the energy dispersions~\cite{VampaNat2015, VampaPRB2015, VampaPRL2015} from their nontrivial coupling~\cite{GoldePRB2008}, where inter-band dynamics governed the emission.
+However, depending on material structure, Golde {\it et al.}~\cite{GoldePRB2008} also {showed that the} intra-band mechanism might govern over the inter-band.
+Additionally, real-space approaches that, in some regimes, discard the band-structure picture altogether have recently been developed~\cite{Lakhotia2020}.
+The latter shows that inter- and intra-band mechanisms cannot trivially be disentangled, and their natures and relationship remain a matter of intense discussion in ultrafast science.